How to get more customer reviews

 Finally, this needs to be an ongoing exercise - customers may be dubious about reviews which are several years old.

-Or please contact me for a free 30 minute consultation for any element of your marketing.
+Ready to take your marketing to the next level?
+Please contact me for a free 30 minute consultation.
 I would love to see if I can help.